rafaelmaiach/myreads/README.md

 **My own boilerplate**: Finally, I decided to remove everything from react-boilerplate and start my own boilerplate.
 I had already created one for my webpack studies ([react-start-environment](https://github.com/rafaelmaiach/react-start-environment)), so I take it and improve it from what I learned from react-boilerplate configuration.
 I've also fixed a lot of errors on my server file that wasn't allowing me to use BrowserRouter from react-router-dom.
 Oh, and I could delete a lot of unused dependencies.

-So what I learned: Using third-party boilerplates are simple and let you settup an environment fast, but creating yours gives you full control and knowledge about your project and what is happening on it.
-And this is my tip, as a developer you need to always be curious about learning new stuff and on an ecosystem like React, in my opinion, is a must have to learn about the technologies which almost always are present on a react project, so, go ahead and build your own boilerplate.
+**So what I learned:** Using third-party boilerplates are simple and let you settup an environment fast, but creating yours gives you full control and knowledge about your project and what is happening on it.

-### From SCSS to Styled-Components
+**My advice:** As a developer you always need to be curious about learning new stuff and on an ecosystem like React projects, is a must have to learn about the technologies which almost always are present on it, so go ahead and build your own boilerplate, it will be a great experience!

 ### Thinking about performance